fomightez/Jupyter-desktop_with_pymol/README.md

 Originally, dimensions of the desktop geometry were set to '1680x1050' due to [original source repo](https://github.com/yuvipanda/jupyter-desktop-server), but PyMOL interface was overly pixelated; copied '1024x768' geometry from [here](https://github.com/manics/jupyter-omeroanalysis-desktop/blob/napari-binder/jupyter_desktop/jupyter_desktop.py).

 This had stopped working apparently when they updated behind-the-scenes of Binder in late summer/eary Fall 2021.
 Luckily, the headless one [here](https://github.com/fomightez/pymol-binder) continued to work and show it had PyQt5 installed and working which is what I thought was the issue with this one as a I attempted to fix before realizing PyQt5 worked there.
 And after much fussing around in October 2021, I got it back to working based on that repositories `apt.txt` and `environment.yml` as the basis.
+It  did say, "There was an error initializing GLEW/ Basics graphics, including shaders and volumes may be unavailable."
+However, I don't know if I overlooked this earlier and this is much improved since nothing was working in the last few days.

 ----